Blends of Traditional Heritages (B.O.T.H)

-Blends of Traditional Heritages (B.O.T.H.) is a discussion group for students of biracial backgrounds, specifically those with one parent of African American descent and the other parent of White, Asian, Hispanic, or other ethnic background.
-B.O.T.H. is an outreach program sponsored by the Multicultural Resource Center (MRC).
-Other MRC outreach programs include Asian American Students in Action (AASIA), and MRC Awards .
+Blends of Traditional Heritages (B.O.T.H.) is a discussion group for students of biracial or multicultural backgrounds, with close attention on topics that hold relevance for students with one parent of African American descent and the other parent of White, Asian, Hispanic, or other ethnic background.

 Members of B.O.T.H. enjoy the supportive environment and openness of members in exchanging opinions, offering support, and learning from each other's perspective of the biracial/multiracial experience.
 The group has a hand in determining the agenda every other week.
 Viewing documentaries and films, taking part in activities that promote conversations about contemporary topics or current events that impact their world view, and socializing (barbecues, bowling, game nights etc.) are just a few of the many activities.

 If you would like to participate in B.O.T.H, or get more information about the program, please contact:

 Multicultural Resource Center

 University Park, PA 16802

 Phone: (814) 865-1773 Fax: (814) 863-0704

 Links to Biracial/Multiracial Resources

 - Anomaly - documentary of people of mixed racial heritage.

 - Mavin - The Articulate Journal of the Mixed-Race Experience.